netherhouse/calc/README.md

 - Use "+1" or "-1" buttons for quick increment/decrement
 - Press "C" to clear the calculator display
 - Use "," for decimal numbers

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## License

-This project is open source and available under the [MIT License](LICENSE).